-The AVANT AudiometerTM is designed to measure ipsilateral acoustic reflexes, meaning the reflex is measured in the same ear as the acoustic signal is produced.
+The AVANT A2DTM is designed to measure ipsilateral acoustic reflexes, meaning the reflex is measured in the same ear as the acoustic signal is produced.

 The probe measures changes in the middle ear impedance when a loud sound is presented.
 The stapedius muscle contracts with the loud sound and causes an increase in acoustic impedance at the tympanic membrane during the contraction.
 Resulting acoustic reflexes are dependent on an intact, normal middle ear system and an intact afferent (sensory) and efferent (motor) neural system associated with the stapedius arc.
-Abnormalities in any of these systems results in abnormal AR measures.